- RotorWay Engine Issues -

 The additional benefit which a proper combustion chamber would provide is a significant increase in detonation margin, which would yield more power and greater reliability at the same time (a truly rare combination).

-At the RW-claimed output of 150 HP, the existing RW-162 engine runs at a BMEP (Brake Mean Effective Pressure, Engine Technology Section) of 175 psi.
+At the RW-claimed output of 150 HP, the existing RW-162 engine would operate at a BMEP of 175 psi.
+(Brake Mean Effective Pressure, Engine Technology Section).
 The existing general configuration of the RW intake system is conducive to the production of high BMEP.
-Our calculations show that 200 psi should be achievable with a good cylinder head, which would produce over 170 HP at 4200 RPM, and over 180 HP at 4500 RPM.
+Our calculations show that 200 psi should be achievable with a good cylinder head and matched intake system, which would produce over 170 HP at 4200 RPM, and over 180 HP at 4500 RPM.
 For comparison purposes, our normally-aspirated aircraft V8's reliably produce a BMEP over 218 psi. (more than 1.44 lb-ft of torque per cubic inch of displacement).

-If the RW engine produced 170 HP at full throttle, it could easily be flat-rated back to 150 HP by limiting the MAP to approximately 27.7".
+If the RW engine produced 170 HP at full throttle in standard day condotions (59°F, 29.92 Baro), it could easily be flat-rated back to 150 HP by limiting the MAP to approximately 27.7".
 That would provide safe operation at much higher density altitudes than now possible.

 Incidentally, that's exactly what they do in the Schweitzer 300C.
 The Lycoming IO-360-D1A engine has the high-flow angle-valve heads, larger intake tubes, a larger Fuel Injection servo (Bendix RSA-7), 10:1 compression pistons, and runs at 3200 RPM.
 At 29.5" MAP it can make around 240 HP, but it is flat rated to 190 HP by limiting the MAP to 26".